b-pardi/pyQCM/README.md

 - Selections are made by clicking and dragging anywhere in either of the left 2 plots, OR inputting the x values into the text field above in the form of XMIN,XMAX and hitting enter.
 - Selected range is zoomed in and displayed in right side of figure, and all calculations on the selections are save into csv files in the 'selected_ranges' folder.
 - A linear regression will be done on the zoomed data as well to indicate the drift.
+- note, if you normalized your data via one of the options being selected, this data will NOT be normalized for the sake of modeling functions used after.
+- if you opted to correct the slope however, this option WILL be applied.

 ## Errors
 - Errors will be displayed in the terminal running the scripts.